thephez/backup-readme/core/markdown/core-guide-p2p-network-misbehaving-nodes.md

+> 📘 Changes regarding misbehaving peers
+>
+> Dash Core 18.1.0 introduced changes to how misbehaving peers are treated.

 Take note that for both types of broadcasting, mechanisms are in place to punish misbehaving <<glossary:peers>> who take up bandwidth and computing resources by sending false information.
+Since Dash Core 18.1.0, peers that misbehave (e.g. send us invalid blocks) are referred to as discouraged nodes in log output.
+They are not strictly banned: incoming connections are still allowed from them, but they're preferred for eviction.

+Furthermore, a few additional changes are introduced to how discouraged addresses are treated:

+- Discouraging an address does not time out automatically after 24 hours (or the `-bantime` setting).
+Depending on traffic from other peers, discouragement may time out at an indeterminate time.

+- Discouragement is not persisted over restarts.

+- There is no method to list discouraged addresses.
+They are not returned by the [`listbanned` RPC](core-api-ref-remote-procedure-calls-network#listbanned).

+- Discouragement cannot be removed with the [`setban remove` RPC](core-api-ref-remote-procedure-calls-network#setban) command.
+If you need to remove a discouragement, you can remove all discouragements by stopping and restarting your node.

-If a peer gets a banscore above the `-banscore=<n>` threshold (100 by default), they will be banned for the number of seconds defined by `-bantime=<n>`, which is 86,400 by default (24 hours).
+ If a peer gets a banscore above the `-banscore=<n>` threshold (100 by default), they will be disconnected and discouraged.

 | Type | Misbehavior | Ban Score | Description |
 | ---- | ----------- | --------- | ----------- |